rannerboy/corona-transition2/README.md

 You can also check out [this topic in the Corona forums](https://forums.coronalabs.com/topic/69305-transition2-a-customizable-extension-to-the-transition-library/) to see some live examples, make feature requests, report bugs, or just let me know what you think about transition2.
 Thanks!

+## License

+transition2 is licensed under the MIT License.
+See [LICENSE.txt] for details.

 ## Installing

 Clone corona-transition2 and place **transition2.lua** and the entire **transition2lib** folder at the root of your Corona project.